Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Expected Performance and Survey Strategy

-\paragraph{Host Galaxy} The similarity of host galaxy and sub-galactic environments hints for an association of FRBs with other transients.
+\paragraph{Host Galaxy} The similarity of the host galaxy and subgalactic environments hints at an association of FRBs with other transients.
 As mentioned above, the number of identified FRB host galaxies as yet is 18, hosting 7 repeating FRBs and 11 apparently non-repeating FRBs.
 The limited sample size severely hinders in-depth investigation, rendering the proposed models on the mechanism and origin of repeating and non-repeating FRBs indiscernible.
-Localizing FRBs into arcsecond precision requires wide-field radio arrays as powerful as the Australian Square Kilometre Array Pathfinder (ASKAP).
-The Square Kilometre Array (SKA), the Five-hundred-meter Aperture Spherical radio Telescope (FAST) and the Canadian Hydrogen Intensity Mapping Experiment (CHIME) promise to deliver a detection rate $\sim$100 yr$^{-1}$, if an yearly observing time comparable to that of ASKAP is assumed.
+Localizing FRBs to arcsecond precision requires wide-field radio arrays as powerful as the Australian Square Kilometer Array Pathfinder (ASKAP).
+The Square Kilometer Array (SKA), the Five-hundred-meter Aperture Spherical Radio Telescope (FAST) and the Canadian Hydrogen Intensity Mapping Experiment (CHIME) promise to deliver a detection rate $\sim$100 yr$^{-1}$, if an yearly observing time comparable to that of ASKAP is assumed.
 The deep imaging of WFST on the northern hemisphere will set signposts for scrutinizing the FRB host galaxies.
-To assess the possibility to distinguish between repeating and non-repeating FRB host galaxies, we enlarge the FRB host galaxy sample size to 72 by resampling the known FRBs \footnote{https://frbhosts.org/} and perform Kolmogorov–Smirnov tests on the host properties of repeaters vs. non-repeaters, including the stellar mass, the star formation rate (SFR), the specific star formation rate (sSFR) and the galactocentric offset of the FRBs.
+To assess the possibility of distinguishing between repeating and non-repeating FRB host galaxies, we enlarge the FRB host galaxy sample size to 72 by resampling the known FRBs \footnote{https://frbhosts.org/} and perform Kolmogorov–Smirnov tests on the host properties of repeaters vs. non-repeaters, including the stellar mass, the star formation rate (SFR), the specific star formation rate (sSFR) and the galactocentric offset of the FRBs.
 As a result, we find the probability of repeaters/non-repeaters drawn from the same sample to be less than 0.05.
-Hence, we conclude that a FRB host galaxy sample made available by the deep imaging of WFST and an enlarged FRB sample with arcsecond-localization from future radio telescope arrays will allow for distinguishing the repeating and non-repeating FRBs, if they originate differently.
+Hence, we conclude that an FRB host galaxy sample made available by the deep imaging of WFST and an enlarged FRB sample with arcsecond localization from future radio telescope arrays will allow for distinguishing the repeating and non-repeating FRBs, if they originate differently.